A Patient’s Guide to Osteochondritis Dissecans of the Knee

 Doctors aren’t sure what causes OCD.
 There is less of a link between strenuous, repetitive use and OCD.
 Many people who develop OCD don’t have any particular risk factors.

 Because OCD leads to damage to the surface of the joint, the condition can lead to problems with bone degeneration and osteoarthritis.
 The damage to the joint surface affects the way that the joint works.
 Like a machine that is out of balance, over time this imbalance can lead to abnormal wear and tear on the joint.
 This is one cause of degenerative arthritis and osteoarthritis.

 Related Document: A Patient’s Guide to Osteoarthritis of the Knee

 What do OCD and JOCD feel like?

 OCD and JOCD cause the same symptoms.
 The symptoms start out mild and grow worse with time.
-Both problems usually start with a mild aching pain.
+Both problems usually start with mild aching pain.
 Moving the knee becomes painful, and it may be swollen and sore to the touch.
 Eventually, there is too much pain to put full weight on that knee.
 These symptoms are fairly common in athletes.
 They are similar to the symptoms of sprains, strains, and other knee problems.

-As the condition becomes worse, the area of bone that is affected may collapse, causing a notch to form in the smooth joint surface.
+As the condition becomes worse, the area of bone that is affected may collapse, causing a notch to form on the smooth joint surface.
 The cartilage over this dead section of bone (the lesion) may become damaged.
 This can cause a snapping or catching feeling as the knee joint moves across the notched area.
 In some cases the dead area of bone may actually become detached from the rest of the femur, forming what is called a loose body.
-This loose body may float around inside of the knee joint.
+This loose body may float around the inside of the knee joint.
 The knee may catch or lock when it is moved if the loose body gets in the way.

 How does Dr. Kiritsis identify this problem?